-The upper right diagram in Fig. 5 shows the time-frequency decomposition of the vibration waveform for the case of a machine having a broken bar.
-In addition to the components depicted in the healthy state (left), rotor induced ones appear related to its rotational speed (1x) in the low frequencies (c5) according to (8) and even as the sidebands (c6) of the rotor bar passing frequency ones $(k_1=1, k_2=2 \text{ and } k_3=-1, -2 \text{ in } (7))$ studied in [16].
-In the first case it must be remarked that in an actual machine many different causes (such as eccentricity, rotor bow, etc.) can contribute to this rotating frequency harmonics, however, in a simulated machine the influence of just one fault can be assessed.
-Up to seven such harmonics can be seen with stationary operation frequencies between 50 Hz and 350 Hz.
-The highest amplitude corresponds to 1x although in this faulty case also the twice line frequency vibration component has the highest amplitude.
+The upper right diagram in Fig. 6 shows the time-frequency decomposition of the simulated vibration waveform for the case of broken bar.
+In addition to the components depicted in the healthy state (left), rotor induced ones appear related to its rotational speed (1x) in the area below the rotor bar passing frequency (c5), according to (8) and even as one of its sidebands (c6) $(k_1=1, k_2=2 \text{ and } k_3=-1 \text{ in } (7))$ as experimentally studied in [16].
+In the first case it must be remarked that in an actual machine many different causes (such as eccentricity, rotor bow, etc.) can contribute to this rotating frequency harmonics; however, in a simulated machine the influence of just one fault can be evaluated.
+This main rotational component and its harmonics can be seen with stationary operation frequencies between 50 Hz and 800 Hz.
+The highest amplitude corresponds to the twice line frequency vibration component, as well as to the rotor bar passing frequency, followed by the rotational frequency one (1x) and two of its harmonics (2x, 3x).